The Adam Project Netflix release date and time — when you can watch

-When is a summer blockbuster not a summer blockbuster?
-The Adam Project release date is in March, that's when.
-In a movie that looks like Netflix has touched on something special (or at least made a family-friendly riff on the Rian Johnson film Looper), Ryan Reynolds is connecting with his inner child by going back in time to work with his younger self.
+Not all summer blockbusters come out in summer, such is the case when Netflix's The Adam Project release date is in March.
+In this movie, which looks like Netflix has touched on something special (or at least made a family-friendly riff on the Rian Johnson film Looper), Ryan Reynolds is connecting with his inner child by going back in time to work with his younger self.

 Reynolds plays Big Adam (aka Adam from The Future), who is going back in time to save the world, stop the invention of time travel and (also) solve his personal issues with his own father (played by Mark Ruffalo).
 Why are Adam's daddy issues so important?
 Well, it turns out his dad actually kinda invented time travel.